soniaetuhoko/alu-higher_level_programming/SQL-introduction/README.md

-this is sonias readme > README.md
-echo this is sonias readme
+this is my readme file